danielriveroc/DoMEv1/README.md

 # How to use DoME

 The easiest way to wun DoME is by calling the function dome.
-Here is an example of use, I guess it is easy to understand:
+Here is an example of use, in which only the main hyperparameters are set:

-	dome(inputs, targets;
+	(trainingMSE, validationMSE, testMSE, bestTree) = dome(inputs, targets;
+		minimumReductionMSE = 1e-6,
+		maximumNodes = 50 ,
+		strategy = StrategyExhaustive
 	);
+	println(string(bestTree));

 where inputs is a NxP matrix of real numbers, and targets is a N-length vector or real numbers.
 Inputs and targets can have Float32 or Float64 values; however, since many constants are generated during the run of the algorithm, it is recommended to use Float64 to have the highest precision.
-Also, the elements of both inputs and targets must have the same type (Float32 or Float64)
+Also, the elements of both inputs and targets must have the same type (Float32 or Float64).
+The parameters minimumReductionMSE, maximumNodes and strategy are the 3 hyperparameters described in the paper.

-The declaration of this function is the following:
+The declaration of this function is the following, with the whole set of parameters:

 	function dome(inputs::Array{<:Real,2}, targets::Array{<:Real,1};
 	    dataInRows = true,